 His style of choice was Windsor glasses.
 This vintage circular glasses style was popular in the late 1800s up to the 1920s, although Joyce continued to wear them until his death in 1941.
 His glasses had relatively small lenses even as lens grinding technology and changing trends brought more proportional lenses into style.

-There are probably far more celebrities that come to mind when you think of famous spectacles.
-Actors, military heros, businessmen, scientists, and more are as recognizable for their glasses as they are for their achievements, including notable famous people like:
+There are probably far more celebrities with glasses that come to mind when you think of famous spectacles.
+Actors, military heroes, businessmen, scientists, and more are as recognizable for their glasses as they are for their achievements, including notable famous people like:

 General Joseph Stilwell Glasses